jboss-developer/jboss-eap-quickstarts/README.md

 * [Configure the PostgreSQL Database for Use with the Quickstarts](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/CONFIGURE_POSTGRESQL.md#configure-the-postgresql-database-for-use-with-the-quickstarts): The PostgreSQL database is used for the distributed transaction quickstarts.

 * [Configure Byteman for Use with the Quickstarts](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/CONFIGURE_BYTEMAN.md#configure-byteman-for-use-with-the-quickstarts): This tool is used to demonstrate crash recovery for distributed transaction quickstarts.

-### Add a Management or Application User

-By default, JBoss EAP is now distributed with security enabled for the management interfaces.
-A few of the quickstarts use these management interfaces and require that you create a management or application user to access the running application.
-An `add-user` script is provided in the `JBOSS_HOME/bin` directory for that purpose.
-You can run the script interactively or you can pass arguments on the command line.

-The following procedures describe how to add a user with the appropriate permissions to run the quickstarts that depend on them.

-#### Add a Management User

-You can pass arguments on the command line or you can run the script interactively.

-##### Add a Management User Passing Arguments on the Command Line

-You can create the management user non-interactively by passing each argument on the command line.

-For example, to add the Management User `admin` in the default `ManagementRealm` realm with password `adminPass1!`, open a command prompt and type the following:

-        For Linux:   JBOSS_HOME/bin/add-user.sh -u 'admin' -p 'adminPass1!'
-        For Windows: JBOSS_HOME\bin\add-user.bat -u 'admin' -p 'adminPass1!'

-##### Add a Management User Interactively

-If you prefer, you can create the management user interactively.

-1. Open a command prompt.
-2. Type the command for your operating system

-        For Linux:   JBOSS_HOME/bin/add-user.sh
-        For Windows: JBOSS_HOME\bin\add-user.bat
-3. You should see the following response:

-        What type of user do you wish to add?

-        a) Management User (mgmt-users.properties)
-        b) Application User (application-users.properties)
-        (a):

-    At the prompt, press enter to use the default Management User.
-4. You should see the following response:

-        Enter the details of the new user to add.
-        Using realm 'ManagementRealm' as discovered from the existing property files.
-        Username :
-5. Enter the Username and, at the next prompt, enter the Password.

-        Username : admin
-        Password : (choose a password for the admin user) Repeat the password.
-6. At the next prompt, you will be asked "What groups do you want this user to belong to?
-(Please enter a comma separated list, or leave blank for none)[ ]: ".
-Leave it blank and press enter.
-7. Choose yes for the remaining prompts.

-#### Add an Application User

-You can pass arguments on the command line or you can run the script interactively.

-#### Add an Application User Passing Arguments on the Command Line

-You can create the application user non-interactively by passing each argument on the command line.

-The default application user for the quickstarts is `quickstartUser`, in the `ApplicationRealm` realm, with password `quickstartPwd1!`, and belonging to group `guest`.
-To add the default application user, open a command prompt and type the following:

-        For Linux:   JBOSS_HOME/bin/add-user.sh -a -u 'quickstartUser' -p 'quickstartPwd1!' -g 'guest' For Windows: JBOSS_HOME\bin\add-user.bat  -a -u 'quickstartUser' -p 'quickstartPwd1!' -g 'guest'

-##### Add an Application User Interactively

-If you prefer, you can create the application user interactively.

-1. Open a command prompt.
-2. Type the command for your operating system

-        For Linux:   JBOSS_HOME/bin/add-user.sh
-        For Windows: JBOSS_HOME\bin\add-user.bat
-3. You should see the following response:

-        What type of user do you wish to add?

-        a) Management User (mgmt-users.properties)
-        b) Application User (application-users.properties)
-        (a):

-    At the prompt, type:  `b`
-4. You should see the following response:

-        Enter the details of the new user to add.
-        Using realm 'ApplicationRealm' as discovered from the existing property files.
-        Username :

-5. Enter the the Username and at the next prompt, enter the Password.
-If the quickstart README specifies a Username and Password, enter them here.
-Otherwise, use the default Username `quickstartUser` and Password `quickstartPwd1!`.

-        Username : quickstartUser
-        Password : quickstartPwd1!
-6. At the next prompt, you will be asked "What groups do you want this user to belong to?
-(Please enter a comma separated list, or leave blank for none)[  ]: ".
-If the quickstart README specifies the groups to use, enter that here.
-Otherwise, type the group: `guest`